| GlossaryBone structure Bones start out as flexible cartilage templates, but before

 bones are soft enough eat and should not be discarded), nuts, dried

+fruit and green leafy vegetables such as broccoli.
 We need around 800 milligrammes of calcium per day - roughly

 one pint of milk or the equivalent.
 Women over the age of 50 and